92SooJong/DrawFunctionCallGraph/README.md

 ## Sample File

-This is my sample source file. this is syntax of my company's in-house front-end engine.
-It's based on javascript.
-Javascript is interpreter language so I read all text and extract function by using only `substring`, `indexof` and `lastindexof`.
+This is my sample source file. this syntax is for my company's in-house front-end engine.
+It's based on Javascript. as you know, Javascript is interpreter language so I read all text and extract function by using only `substring`, `indexof` and `lastindexof`.
 ```javascript